excamera/mu/src/lambdaize/README_xc-enc.md

         "Role": "arn:aws:iam::0123456789:role/somerole"
     }

 Great!
-On to the next step
+Onward to the next step

 ## Running the NAT traversal server ##

-Because of the way Lambdas are configured, we need some help to do NAT traversal, in the form of [lambda\_state\_server.py](https://github.com/excamera/mu/tree/master/src/lambdaize/lambda_state_server.py).
+Because of the way Lambdas are configured, they need some help to do NAT traversal.
+The solution is [lambda\_state\_server.py](https://github.com/excamera/mu/tree/master/src/lambdaize/lambda_state_server.py).

-In principle you can run this server anywhere you'd like, but it's best to run it on EC2, and preferably in the same region as your Lambda workers, to minimize latency.
-If you run on EC2, you don't need a particularly beefy instance: an m4.large seems like plenty.
+In principle you can run this server anywhere you'd like, but it's best to run it on EC2---and preferably in the same region as your Lambda workers---to minimize latency.
+If you run on EC2, you don't need a particularly beefy instance: an m4.large seems to be plenty.
 (In particular, more cores won't really help, since lambda\_state\_server is single threaded, at least for now.)

-I'd recommend using the latest Debian image, and possibly dist-upgrading to Testing.
+I'd recommend using the [latest Debian image](https://wiki.debian.org/Cloud/AmazonEC2Image), and preferably upgrading to testing (in brief: `/etc/apt/sources.list`, then `apt-get update` and `apt-get dist-upgrade`).

 You will need to make sure that the [security group settings](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) you've chosen allow connections from your Lambda instances.
-The easiest way to do this is to allow connections from anywhere.
-(Don't worry: connections to the both the orchestration and traversal server require client certificates, the orchestration server provides these when invoking the workers.)
+An easy way to do this is to allow connections from anywhere.
+(Don't worry: connections to both the orchestration and traversal server are secured with TLS and authenticated with client certificates.)

 You'll also need to set up your dev environment (see the [mu top-level README](https://github.com/excamera/mu)) and build mu on your EC2 machine.

-Finally, lambda\_state\_server needs an SSL certificate and key, and a CA key.
-If you've already generated one (see aforementioned README for instructions), just copy `ca_cert.pem`, `server_cert.pem`, and `server_key.pem` to your EC2 instance.
-Note that at a minimum, your orchestration server (below) needs the same CA cert and a server cert signed by that CA. (You can just use the same server cert for both servers.)
+Finally, the traversal server needs a server cert and key, and a CA cert.
+If you've already generated one as described in the top-level README, just copy `ca_cert.pem`, `server_cert.pem`, and `server_key.pem` to your EC2 instance.
+It's fine to use the same certs and key for your orchestration and traversal servers.

 Commandline options: